-2.2 Neglect is the persistent failure to meet a child's basic physical or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur

-- provide adequate food, clothing and shelter, including exclusion from home or abandonment - protect a child from physical and emotional harm or danger - ensure adequate supervision, including the use of inadequate care givers - ensure access to appropriate medical care or treatment
+- 2.2 Neglect is the persistent failure to meet a child's basic physical or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy as a result of maternal substance misuse.
+Once a child is born, it may involve a parent failing to: - provide adequate food, clothing and shelter, including exclusion from home or abandonment - protect a child from physical and emotional harm or danger - ensure adequate supervision, including the use of inadequate care givers - ensure access to appropriate medical care or treatment